-The National ank of Commerce uilding, located at 922 92 Walnut Street, ansas City, issouri, is a sixteen story granite, ra ilian brick and terra cotta commercial building.
-Designed by Chicago architect Jarvis Hunt in 190 07 and constructed in 1907 08 by eorge A. Fuller Company, ansas City.
+The National Bank of Commerce Building, located at 922-924 Walnut Street, Kansas City, Missouri, is a sixteen-story granite, Brazilian brick and terra-cotta commercial building.
+Designed by Chicago architect Jarvis Hunt in 1906-07 and constructed in 1907-08 by George A. Fuller Company, Kansas City.

 The main facade faces east.
-The symmetrically placed entrances are situated behind three prominent arches, crowned by a denticulate balustrade and supported by elaborately carved moulded scrolls with volutes and garlands.
+The symmetrically-placed entrances are situated behind three prominent arches, crowned by a denticulate balustrade and supported by elaborately carved moulded scrolls with volutes and garlands.
 Smaller similarly designed brackets, positioned at the top centre of each arch, visually resemble keystones.

 The photo shows the anchor extending through the plate girder and past the attached terra cotta.
 The inflated anchors is 3.5" in diameter extending out of a 2.5" hole.
 The picture below shows this wall condition.
-This attachment approach secures the scrolls directly to the plate girder with a nut and washer which is recessed into movement.
-The solu Cintec anchors evenl granite scrolls.
-The so Three 2.5" holes were through an eye plate girder plus through t the plate girder.
-Phot holes drilled into the the drilled hole in the face of the granite.
+This attachment approach secures the scrolls directly to the plate girder with a nut and washer which is recessed into the drilled hole in the face of the granite.